The site value of your land is used to calculate land tax.

 How site value affects land tax

-If your land has moved into a higher tax bracket because its site value has increased, your land tax bill will also increase.
 In some cases, the percentage increase in your land tax bill will be higher than the percentage increase of your total taxable land value.

 Capital improved value and vacant residential land tax